There’s a lot of ‘buzz’ in the payables industry about saving time and money by automating your accounts payable process.

 Engaging a vendor

-When you engage with an AP Automation vendor, they should review your process analysis and integration requirements during an in-depth discovery process.
+When you engage with an AP Automation vendor, they should review your process analysis and integration requirements during an in-depth demo/discovery process.

 The discovery is where your team and the vendor covers every detail of each process and integration.